AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/02_Conditional_Access-Identity_Protection_Policies.md

-# 🔴 - Conditional Access & Identity Protection Policies
+# 🔴 Conditional Access & Identity Protection Policies

+---

+## 🎯 Objective

+This guide covers the implementation of Conditional Access (CA) and Identity Protection policies in Microsoft Entra ID (Azure AD).
+These policies enable IT administrators to enforce granular access controls based on user, device, location, and risk signals to protect cloud resources, implement Zero Trust security principles, and ensure compliance.

+---

+## 📝 Introduction

-Conditional Access (CA) in Microsoft Entra ID enables IT admins to enforce policies that restrict or allow access to cloud resources based on conditions such as device state, user risk, and app types.
-These policies implement Zero Trust principles and are critical to securing identity infrastructure.
+Conditional Access in Microsoft Entra ID provides a powerful mechanism to restrict or allow access to corporate resources based on configurable conditions such as device compliance, user risk level, location, and authentication method.
+Implementing CA policies helps reduce attack surfaces by enforcing Multi-Factor Authentication (MFA), blocking legacy authentication protocols, restricting access from unmanaged devices, and limiting sign-ins to trusted locations.

+This document details key Conditional Access policies recommended for securing modern enterprise environments:

+- Blocking legacy authentication protocols to prevent insecure sign-in methods
+- Requiring MFA for all administrative roles and users
+- Blocking portal access from unmanaged devices
+- Enforcing device compliance
+- Restricting access from unsupported geographic locations

+By following these guidelines, organizations can strengthen their identity security posture, protect privileged accounts, and align with industry best practices.

+---

 ## 📘 Table of Contents